NikhilKshub/Nebula-OS/README.md

 |---|---|---|
 | ![Snake](assets/latest%20webos%20images/snake.png) | ![Timer](assets/latest%20webos%20images/timer.png) | ![Wormhole](assets/latest%20webos%20images/wormhole.png) |

----

-## What Is Nebula OS?
+## What is Nebula OS?

-Nebula OS is **not** a real operating system.
-It is a web desktop simulation — a creative, browser-based project designed to look and feel like a desktop OS.
-Everything runs inside a single browser tab.
-It is built in a neo-brutalist visual style and named "Nebula" in reference to its space-inspired wormhole feature.
+Nebula OS is **not a real operating system**.
+It is a browser-based desktop.

----
+Everything runs inside the browser, so there is nothing to install and no backend running behind it.
+I built the interface to behave more like a desktop than a normal website, with draggable windows, a dock, a terminal, desktop icons and small system-style interactions.
+The project started as a simple space-themed idea.
+As I kept working on it, I felt that it looked more like a collection of web pages than an operating system.
+I ended up rebuilding a large part of it and focused much more on the desktop experience itself.
+The final version uses a neo-brutalist visual style.

 ## Features

-### Window System
+### Desktop
+The desktop is the main part of the project.
-- All apps open as draggable windows
+- Draggable application windows
-- Each window supports **minimize**, **maximize/restore**, and **close**
+- Minimize, maximize/restore and close controls
-- Windows have proper focus and z-index management (clicking a window brings it to front)
+- Window focus and z-index handling
-- A **bottom dock** provides quick-launch access to all apps
-- **Desktop icons** launch apps on double-click
-- A **right-click context menu** on the desktop offers quick actions: refresh, arrange icons, replace wallpaper, launch terminal/calculator, and an About panel
+- Bottom application dock
+- Custom wallpaper support
+- Animated boot sequence
+- and almost similar to how a basic desktop works

 ### Terminal
 The terminal accepts typed commands and responds with formatted output.
 Available commands: